Skip to main content

 components object

 With Product Experience Manager, you can create and manage bundles.
-A bundle is a purchasable product, comprising of one or more products that you want to sell together.
+A bundle is a purchasable product, consisting of one or more products that you want to sell together.
 You can create multiple components within a bundle.
 Each component must have at least one or more options.
 Each option is a product and a quantity.
 See Bundles.

 property name* object